UndeffinedDev/iso-creator/windows-version/README.md

 ## 🔧 Future Improvements
 - 💡 **Support more file types.**

+## ⬇️ Download
+You can download the latest version from the [Releases](https://github.com/UndeffinedDev/iso-creator/releases) section on GitHub or [Dist folder](https://github.com/UndeffinedDev/iso-creator/tree/main/windows-version/dist).

 ## 📥 Installation
 ### Running the Precompiled Executable (Windows)
 Download `iso-creator.exe` and run it from the command line.